phac-nml/metadatatransformation/README.md

 - 365 days in a year
 - 52 weeks in a year
 - 12 months in a year
-- ages cannot be less than 0
+- ages cannot be less than or equal to 0
 - ages cannot be greater than 150

 Furthermore, the following values are ignored and treated as "years" when provided as an age unit: `Not Applicable`, `Missing`, `Not Collected`, `Not Provided`, `Restricted Access`, `(blank)`.
 For example, this means that an age number of 10 and an age unit of `Restricted Access` will report an age of 10 years old.